ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/nload.md

   sudo dnf install nload
 ```

-The `nload` utility can be installed from the `epel` repository on Redhat distributions.
+The `nload` utility can be installed from the `epel` repository on Redhat/CentOS distributions.

-If you do not already have `epel` on a RHEL & CentOS operating system, you can install this with:
+If `epel` is not already installed on the RHEL & CentOS environment, this can be installed with:
 ```bash
   sudo yum install epel-release
 ```

 ## Live network bandwidth monitoring

-Load can be used with the command `nload` via a console or SSH session.
-This utility has a number of options that vary the data that is provided.
+Nload can be used with the command `nload` via a console or SSH session.
+This utility has several options that vary the output.

 By default this will auto-detect devices and you can switch between devices with the left and right arrow keys.

-The device being displayed can be seen at the top of the `nload` output - for example:
+The device displayed can be seen at the top of the `nload` output - for example:
 ```bash
 Device lo [127.0.0.1] (1/2):
 ```

-Or you can show all devices (supressing traffic graphs) with the command `nload -m` - this will something similiar to this in the standard output:
+Or to show all devices (supressing traffic graphs), use the command `nload -m` - this will something similiar to this in the standard output:
 ```bash
 Device eth0 [10.0.0.20] (1/2):
 =============================================================================================================================